LibraryCarpentry/lc-marcedit/episodes/01-introduction.md

 ## Getting help

-As seen in the Summary and Setup, if you encounter problems installing MarcEdit or using a MarcEdit feature, there are a number of helpful sources.
+As seen in the Summary and Setup, if you encounter problems installing MarcEdit or using a MarcEdit feature, there are a number of helpful sources you can reference.
 The [MarcEdit mailing list](https://listserv.gmu.edu/cgi-bin/wa?A0=marcedit-l) is an excellent mailing list.
 You can post questions and receive answers fairly quickly and often from the creator of MarcEdit, Terry Reese.

 :::::::::::::::::::::::::::::::::::::::: keypoints